 5 Steps to Postponing Your Wedding due to Coronavirus

 Did you ever think that a worldwide pandemic would knock your wedding plans off track?
-You plan and prep for all of those little things that might throw a wrench in your day but I bet you hadn’t thought of that one 6 months ago!
+You plan and prep for all of those little things that might throw a wrench in your day but I bet you hadn’t thought of that one a year ago!
 As a wedding planner, I know I certainly didn’t have that on my checklist of “things that may go wrong” (it’s going on new checklists by the way…) But here you are now having to postpone the beautiful wedding you’ve been planning for, saving for and dreaming about for months and years and I am so sorry you are having to do this.
 I can’t say this enough so I’m going to say it here again: it’s ok to grieve this.
 Yes, even with a worldwide pandemic happening.
 Yes, even though "worse" things are happening to other people.
 It’s ok to grieve the plans and dreams you had for your wedding.
 If you get nothing else out of this blog post, please, please know that.
 Once you’ve had that chance to grieve, cry, scream and potentially break things, then it’s time to pull on those big girl or big boy pants, grab a glass of wine (or your drink of choice - wine is mine) and start re-planning your wedding by un-planning the first one.

 With that in mind, I’ve put together 5 steps to Postponing Your Wedding due to Coronavirus and I hope this helps make it just a little bit easier for you.
 (The wine will help too…)

 Step 1: Work with your Venue